 Underappreciated for many years—none of his earlier films have been distributed in the U.S.—Guiraudie scored an all but unanimous critical hit with his latest feature, Stranger by the Lake, a provocative tale of sex and death set entirely outdoors, in the vicinity of a gay cruising ground.
 (It won the best director prize in the Un Certain Regard section at Cannes last year.)
 On the occasion of the film’s U.S. opening at Film Society of Lincoln Center, we present a complete, two-decade-spanning survey of this essential filmmaker’s rarely seen work, including all his short, medium-length, and feature films.

-This retrospective is supported in part by the the Cultural Services of the French Embassy, NYC, The Institut Français, Paris and Unifrance Films.
+This retrospective was supported in part by the the Cultural Services of the French Embassy, NYC; The Institut Français, Paris; and Unifrance Films.

 Director Alain Guiraudie will introduce the January 24 screening!

 When a gay, middle-aged tractor salesman rescues a 16-year old girl from bullies, she falls head over heels for her unlikely savior—and he decides to try his hand at a straight love affair.

 Director Alain Guiraudie in person for Q&A on January 24!

 Convinced he’ll die if he sleeps another night, a teenager in rural France resolves to stay awake forever in Guiraudie’s first feature, which exists in a fragile, perilous space between reality and dream.

 Winner of a directing prize at the Cannes Film Festival, Alain Guiraudie’s exploration of death and desire unfolds entirely in the vicinity of a gay cruising ground that becomes a crime scene.